1919–1922 Philippine financial crisis: Criticism against Leonard Wood

-In early 1921, prices drop significantly from P14.00 per cavan in 1920 to P7.56 per cavan in 1921.
-Due to a good local rice harvest in 1921, concerns for local producers arose which prompted the Philippine Legislature to give the governor-general the power to prohibit rice imports.
-Importation was banned twice in that year.

-In 1920, the Philippine government proposed to raise the rice import tariff from P2.40 to P4.00 per 100 kilos to boost revenue.
-Although initially rejected, it was eventually set at P3.00 in 1922 to help producers.
-This tariff increase occurred after inflation ended in 1920.
-The rise in prices affected consumers, but the situation was mitigated by the increased local production from Nueva Ecija.

 Aftermath

 1922 general elections

 Quezon's Colectivista party won against Osmeña, with Quezon being elected Senate President.

 Speaker for the House of Representatives

-In 1922, Claro M. Recto of the Partido Demacrata withrew himself from the election for the speakership.
+In 1922, Claro M. Recto of the Partido Democrata withdrew himself from the election for the speakership.
 Both Manuel Roxas and Mariano Jesús Cuenco were deadlocked.
 Due to the Nacionalistas and Colectivistas forming a coalition, Cuenco then withdrew from the election.
 As a result, Roxas was elected as Speaker.